Evidence Implementation Training Program

-The JBI Evidence Implementation Training Program empowers health professionals to improve patient outcomes, and provides proven approaches to implementing evidence into practice.
+The JBI Evidence Implementation Training Program empowers health professionals to improve patient care and clinical outcomes, and provides proven approaches to implementing evidence into practice.

-This is a six-month, evidence-based implementation program comprising two 5-day face-to-face intensive training workshops and an evidence implementation project undertaken in the workplace over the intervening months.
-Participants are supported by JBI Research Fellows as they develop, implement and report on their evidence implementation projects during the six months.
+This is a six-month, evidence-based implementation program comprising two 5-day intensive training workshops and an evidence implementation project undertaken in the workplace over the intervening months.
+Participants are supported by JBI Implementation Science Research Fellows as they develop, complete and report on their evidence implementation projects.

-The Evidence Implementation Training Program is for busy clinicians, managers, policy makers and quality managers who are passionate about improving patient care and recognise the need to implement evidence into day-to-day clinical practice.
+The Evidence Implementation Training Program is for busy clinicians, managers, policy makers and quality managers who are passionate about being a strategic contributor to organisational safety and quality by improving patient care and who recognise the need to implement evidence into day-to-day clinical practice.

-During the program participants are provided with proven approaches to implementing evidence into practice and are equipped to practically apply evidence in their own clinical settings by:
+During the program participants are provided with proven approaches to implementing evidence into practice and are equipped with knowledge, tools and resources to practically apply evidence in their own clinical settings by:

-- Developing clinical leadership skills and strengths to actively lead change
+- Participating in group processes and discussions on developing clinical leadership skills and strengths to actively lead change

 - Defining best practice in their practice area